Maps and Navigation

 Drop a pin anywhere on the map by pressing and holding your finger on a desired location.
-When you drop a pin, or touch an existing pin, the chosen location is centered on the map, and a popup screen provides information about the location.
-From this popup, you can navigate to the location, call the location (if a phone number is available) and add or remove the location from your list of favorite destinations (see Home, Work, and Favorite Destinations).
+When you drop a pin, or touch an existing pin, the chosen location is centered on the map and a popup screen provides information about the location.
+From this popup, you can navigate to the location add or remove the location from your list of favorite destinations (see Home, Work, and Favorite Destinations).

 - Enable Automatic Navigation if you want Model X to automatically initiate a navigation destination when you get in your vehicle.
 Destinations are predicted based on commonly driven routes, time of day, and calendar entries (see Automatic Navigation).

-- Enable Trip Planner to add supercharger stops as needed.
+- Enable Trip Planner (if available in your market region) to add Supercharger stops as needed.
 Supercharging stops are added to navigation routes with the goal of minimizing the amount of time you spend driving and charging (see Trip Planner).

-- Enable Online Routing to be automatically rerouted to avoid heavy traffic (see Online Routing).
+- Enable Online Routing to automatically route to avoid heavy traffic and to get real-time traffic conditions along navigation routes, if available in your region (see Online Routing).

 - Touch Avoid Ferries to be automatically routed to avoid ferries.

-- Touch Avoid Tolls to be automatically routed to avoid tolls.
+- Touch Avoid Tolls to be automatically routed to avoid tolls, if possible.